 So, how does it work?
 The WHO method breaks down hiring into four key parts to make sure you’re getting the right person, not just any person.

-These parts work together to help you build a winning team.
+These parts will help you build a winning team:

 Before you start interviewing, you need to prepare.
 That’s where the job scorecard comes in.
 Think of it as your roadmap for finding the right hire.